 A guide for employers to help owners and managers of small businesses make diversity and equality of treatment a reality in their firm.

 Disproportionately fewer women than men choose to set up their own business.
 The European Commission works with Member States to overcome the factors which particularly discourage women from becoming entrepreneurs.
-Initiatives including a network and a portal also provide support and advice.

 Corporate Social Responsibility (CSR)